Boris Mints: Criticism of Vladimir Putin and Russia’s War against Ukraine

 Dr Boris Mints has long been in conflict with Putin's kleptocracy.
 He first encountered Putin when Mints was working to set up and improve local democracy throughout Russia.

-Mints was also one of the very first Russian businessman to protest against the 2022 Russian invasion of Ukraine, writing on the 28 February 2022, just four days after Russia’s invasion, that “it is the most tragic event of our century so far, with parallels to Hitler’s invasion of Poland in 1939...
+Mints was also one of the first Russian businessman to protest against the 2022 Russian invasion of Ukraine, writing on the 28 February 2022, just four days after Russia’s invasion, that “it is the most tragic event of our century so far, with parallels to Hitler’s invasion of Poland in 1939...
 I speak out categorically against Russia’s invasion of Ukraine.”

 His social media posts condemning the war made national news.
 He has supported various relief campaigns to help those displaced and has aided the sheltering of many Ukrainian refugees in the UK and met the Ukrainian Ambassador to the UK in the first weeks of the war to express his support.